HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/usage/index.md

-# Using HCL Presentation Designer
+# Using Presentation Designer

-Edit presentation templates in HCL Presentation Designer.
+Edit presentation templates in Presentation Designer.
 Understand how to use different user items and styling options available.

 -   **[User Items / Elements](../usage/user_items.md)**